Student Christian Movement of the Philippines: Duterte administration

 SCMP slammed President Duterte on Independence Day 2021 as a "puppet" enforcing neoliberal policies such as economic Charter Change, CREATE Law, and jeepney phaseout.

 On September 13, 2021, SCMP, together with other youth groups, lead a protest at Mendiola, condemning Duterte's approach to COVID-19 pandemic.
 They also said that online distance learning amidst the pandemic received little aid from the national government.
 They urged the government for safe resumption of classes and the provision of ₱10,000 educational aid for students.

 Remembering SCMP senior friend and martial law desaparecido Carlos Tayag, SCMP honored church people killed under Duterte such as Marcelito "Tito" Paez and Mark Ventura, as a statement against oppression under the administrations of Ferdinand Marcos and Rodrigo Duterte.

 On Bonifacio Day 2021, the group slammed the candidacy of Bongbong Marcos and Sara Duterte for the 2022 National Elections and denounced the actions and policies of the past Marcos and Duterte administrations as treacherous acts against the Filipino people, similar to treachery against Bonifacio.
 Relating to the elections, they also praised the extension of voter registration and the assertiveness of citizens online and on-ground.

 On November 30, 2021, the group, along with other church leaders encouraged presidentiable Leni Robredo to review her stance regarding NTF-ELCAC and call for its abolishment.
 With the start of the campaign season for the 2022 National Elections, SCMP is one with the Makabayan Bloc in endorsing Robredo for presidency.

 In April 2022, the organization blasted the statement of Leyte 4th District Representative Lucy Torres-Gomez in saying that the presidency of Marcos, Jr. is destiny and 'act of God'.
-SCMP said, "Does she even know what she's talking about?
+National Chairperson Andres said, "Does she even know what she's talking about?
 An 'act of God' usually means an extraordinary disaster.
 Rep. Torres-Gomez is cheap, offensive, and desperate in invoking God for the Marcoses.
 She uses God's name in vain because God stood only with the oppressed and downtrodden, the victims of the Marcos dictatorship."